Skip to main content

 };

 To call the function for a full image collection, you can use a map to apply the function to all items in a collection.
-This is shown in the script below.
+This is outlined in the code chunk below.

 // Map the function over the collection.